osfree-project/clock/README.md

 # Windows Clock clone

-This is Windows 3.x Clock clone ported to 16-bit and extended from Wine Clock.
+This is Windows 3.x Clock clone extended and ported to 16-bit (Windows 3.x) from Wine Clock.

 ![](analog.png)